digaodev/frontend-nanodegree-mobile-portfolio/README.md

 [21:34:31] Finished 'psi' after 39 μs
 ```

 Take note of the `https://401b271e.ngrok.io` part of the message.
-Because `ngrok` is tunneling the connection, this address is going to be used in Google Page Speed Insights site, and the `401b271e` portion is generated automatically and randomly every time we run the `gulp psi` command
+Because `ngrok` is tunneling the connection, this address is going to be used in Google Page Speed Insights site, and the `401b271e` portion is generated automatically and randomly every time we run the `gulp serve` command

 Visit the page [https://developers.google.com/speed/pagespeed/insights/](https://developers.google.com/speed/pagespeed/insights/), insert that address in the input and click `Analyze`